Book select flights, hotels, and car rentals

-The American Express Air Miles Platinum Card currently offers 2,000 Air Miles miles upon spending $1,500 in the first three months.
-The annual fee of $65 is not waived for the first year, although Great Canadian Rebates (GCR) offers a $50 rebate when applying through their site, bringing the net annual fee down to a mere $15.
+The American Express Air Miles Platinum Card currently offers 2,000 Air Miles miles as a signup bonus, upon spending $1,500 in the first three months.

-That’s a pretty good deal for earning 2,000 Air Miles.
-I generally value Air Miles at around 15 cents/mile (providing that you choose to earn Dream Rewards instead of Cash Rewards), making this offer worth $300 in my books.
+But even $120 is a decent deal for earning 2,000 Air Miles.
+I generally value Air Miles at around 15 cents/mile (providing that you choose to earn Dream Rewards instead of Cash Rewards), making this offer worth $300 in my books – $180 once you net against the annual fee.

 You can also earn a referral bonus of 500 Air Miles for every friend or family member you refer to this card.
 Supplementary cards are free.